H: Included Highlights

 F: Get stuck into the Granada Tapas Crawl

 Day 6: Granada

 You have the entire day to explore Granada at your leisure.
 Be sure not to miss the most famous Moorish relic and most visited sight in Spain – The Alhambra.
-Built towards the end of Moorish rule, The Alhambra (Moorish Palace) has about as much in common with Buckingham Palace as an apple does with a banana.
-Marvel at the intricate sculptures and relics carved into the walls (under Islam the artists were not allowed to depict the human form), while not forgetting to look up every so often at the intricately detailed ceiling work.
+Built towards the end of Moorish rule, the Alhambra means ‘Moorish Palace’.
+Marvel at the intricate sculptures and relics carved into the walls, while not forgetting to look up every so often at the detailed ceiling work.
 Our optional tour includes entrance fees and a local guide; you also get to skip right past the massive queues that form here every day.
 This will certainly be one of the highlights of your trip!

 Day 7: Granada to Madrid